View Upcoming Events

 1. Conduct a Culture Alignment Assessment with All Employees

 Calibrating the current state of an organization’s culture is always the first step of an effective intervention process.
 For example, determining the values, behaviors, and personal work styles of an organization provides the needed data to define the size of the gap from where your culture is today and what is required to foster alignment in the future.
 This assessment process also establishes the capability of tracking cultural shifts over time.
-Your management team will find this helpful as they are asked to resource interventions and fund activities to reach an aligned cultural state.
+Your management team will find this helpful as they are asked to resource interventions and fund activities to reach an aligned cultural state through organizational behavior management strategies.

 2. Promote One Leadership Style to the Workforce

 As you can imagine, management consultants and theorists promote dozens of suggested leadership approaches – everything from situational leadership and participative management to leading from the top and leading from commitment.
 All of these approaches have merit.
-The danger comes when your leadership team sends managers to different leadership training events, and everyone comes back with a different approach.
+The danger arises when your leadership team sends managers to different leadership training events, and everyone returns with a distinct approach.
 It’s a fast way to create confusion for the workforce as they work for different leaders over time, each with a different leadership style.
 It’s much more effective to promote and take advantage of one leadership approach for everyone to follow.

-Creating a singular leadership approach that focuses on behavior-based leadership, as an example, uses the concept of collective emotional commitment as a lever to capture the hearts and minds of leaders and the workforce.
-It’s also important to apply a leadership approach that instills positive mutual purpose and intent.
-Once these have been established, active listening skills, decision-making, and other activities can create the level of leadership success you seek for your company.
+Creating a singular leadership approach that focuses on behavior-based leadership, for example, utilizes the concept of collective emotional commitment as a lever to capture the hearts and minds of leaders and the workforce.
+It’s also essential to apply a leadership approach that instills positive mutual purpose and intent.
+Once these have been established, active listening skills, decision-making, and other organizational behavior management can help you achieve the level of leadership success you seek for your company.

 3. Create One Line of Sight to Reach Alignment